Noreena Hertz

 Noreena Hertz (born 24 September 1967) is an English academic, economist and bestselling author, who sits on the boards of Mattel, Warner Music Group and Workhuman.
-She has been Honorary Professor at the UCL Institute for Global Prosperity at University College London since 2014.
+She has been Honorary Professor at University College London since 2014 and is based at The UCL Policy Lab.

-In 2001 The Guardian newspaper dubbed her "one of the world's leading young thinkers" In September 2013 Hertz was featured on the cover of Newsweek magazine.
+In 2001, The Guardian dubbed her "one of the world's leading young thinkers" In September 2013, Hertz was featured on the cover of Newsweek magazine.
 Fast Company magazine has named her "one of the most influential economists on the international stage" and observed: "For more than two decades [her] economic predictions have been accurate and ahead of the curve."

 She describes herself as "a campaigning academic".
 British media has nicknamed her the "Nigella Lawson of economics".

 Early life

 Hertz is a great-granddaughter of British Chief Rabbi Joseph H. Hertz, and was born and brought up in East Finchley, London.
 When she was 20 years old, her mother, the fashion designer and feminist activist Leah Hertz, died of cancer.
-Hertz was a precocious child and began her schooling aged just 3 years, taking her A levels at age 16.
-She first attended North London Collegiate School followed by Westminster School.
+Hertz was a precocious child and began her schooling aged just three years, taking her A-levels at the age of 16.
+She first attended North London Collegiate School, followed by Westminster School.

 Academic career

 Hertz graduated from University College London in philosophy and economics at the age of 18.
-She then attended The Wharton School, Philadelphia, where she majored in finance and earned her MBA at age 23.
+She then attended The Wharton School, Philadelphia, where she majored in finance and earned her MBA degree at the age of 23.
 Hertz then worked for a short period at Triad Artists, a talent agency in Los Angeles, California, where she originally planned to break into the film industry as a producer.
 Following her stint in the creative industries, Hertz took up a position as a consultant to the World Bank Group working for the International Finance Corporation (IFC) in Saint Petersburg, Russia.

 Disillusioned by what she perceived as failings in the World Bank's approach to post-Soviet reforms, she quit her post and worked briefly for the European Bank for Reconstruction and Development (EBRD).
 Of the International Finance Corporation (IFC), she said: "Early on I raised the issue of social safety nets and was quite shocked to see how clearly my concerns were dismissed."
-Having returned to the UK she studied for a PhD in economics and business at King's College, Cambridge.
-Her Cambridge doctoral thesis, Russian Business Relationships in the Wake of Reform was published in 1997 by St. Martin's Press.
+Having returned to the UK she studied for a PhD degree in economics and business at King's College, Cambridge.
+Her Cambridge doctoral thesis, Russian Business Relationships in the Wake of Reform, was published in 1997 by St. Martin's Press.

-In 2009, Hertz was appointed Professor and chair of Globalisation, Sustainability and Finance at the Rotterdam School of Management, Erasmus University and the Duisenberg School of Finance.
+In 2009, Hertz was appointed Professor and chair of Globalisation, Sustainability and Finance at the Duisenberg School of Finance, Amsterdam and Erasmus University, Rotterdam.
 She is a fellow of the University of Cambridge's Judge Business School.
-She is Honorary Professor at the UCL Institute for Global Prosperity, University College London.
+She is Honorary Professor at the UCL Policy Lab University College London.